CholGen/CholGen-Workshop-2024/workshop/theiaprok-illumina.md

 ## Terra workspace

 For this exercise, we have created a [Terra workspace](https://app.terra.bio/#workspaces/gates-pgs-africacdc/CholGen_Workshop_Feb2024) in advance and loaded in the sequencing read data and workflows.
-This is a dataset of Vibrio cholerae sequencing from various African partner institutions.
+This is a dataset of _Vibrio cholerae_ sequencing from various African partner institutions.

+In a previous session, you should have already cloned this template workspace for the workshop into your own working copy for analyses ([walkthrough](workspace-setup-cholgen.md))

 ## Walkthrough